Pini Zahavi: Takeover by Alexandre Gaydamak

 In January 2006, Zahavi, together with his partner, assisted with the sale of Portsmouth to Alexandre Gaydamak.
 Earlier in his career, Zahavi had assisted with the sale of Beitar Jerusalem to Gaydamak's father, the Russian–Israeli businessman Arkady Gaydamak.

 Zahavi worked on a number of deals for Portsmouth's new regime, bringing Avram Grant to the club, initially as a technical director in June 2006, signing a two-year scouting contract worth £800,000, and being involved in signing and selling a number of players.

 When Portsmouth went into administration after multiple changes of owner in February 2010, Zahavi was among the 24 agents to whom the club owed almost £9 million.
 His own share of the outstanding amount totalled £2.074 million.

 David Alaba contract negotiations

 In September 2020, the contract negotiations between Bayern Munich and David Alaba were lengthy.
 Uli Hoeneß, former president of Bayern, then called Pini Zahavi "greedy piranha".
-Hoeneß said that Zahavi wants more than €10 mio. for his services if Alaba signs a new contract.
+Hoeneß said that Zahavi wants more than €10 million for his services if Alaba signs a new contract.